Na Liko Na'auao

 It is an opportunity for students to learn to present their academic work in a formal setting, receive feedback from faculty and scholars in the field, exchange ideas with other undergraduate scholars, and build a resume.
 Furthermore, effective presentation skills are valuable for all future careers.
 Thus, Na Liko provides an excellent public forum to practice skills, to explore strengths and to identify areas for improvement.
 Intellectually, it is refreshing, rewarding, and motivating.
 Participation is a wonderful way to share the excitement of learning and thinking with fellow students and faculty members.
 It is also a good way for students to grow and mature into the professionals they aspire to become.
 Students who commit to Na Liko should take this obligation seriously as a professional endeavor.

 All Chaminade University day undergraduate students are eligible to present if they have a faculty sponsor to mentor them through the process.
 Presentations may be done individually or in small groups.
-Each individual or group should plan on a fifteen minute presentation.
-Categories include Poster Presentations, Artwork, Portfolio Displays, Short Oral Presentations, Performing Arts and Music, Videos/Other.
+Categories include poster presentations, artwork, and portfolio displays.

 Presentation items must be done within the past academic year.